ping830616/CITADEL/README.md

 # CITADEL

-**CITADEL** is the journal-extension workspace for **Causal In-Field Telemetry Analytics and Drift-Aware Edge Learning for Silicon Lifecycle Management**.
+**CITADEL** is the journal-extension workspace for **Causal-Informed In-Field Telemetry Analytics and Drift-Aware Edge Learning for Silicon Lifecycle Management**.

 The repository builds on **EXACT**: Edge-eXplainable Autonomous Causal Telemetry.
 EXACT established the edge-only CINTAS detector on two CPU-DRAM platforms.
 CITADEL turns that detector into a hardware-aware and drift-aware SLM methodology: